Nextiva / Blog / VoIP

 “We are looking at doubling our business over the next couple of years.
 That’s a lot of people to talk to.
 We plan to leverage the IVR technology to prioritize where we spend our time and who we talk to.”

-David Laiderman, Veterans Home Care Vice-President
+~ David Laiderman, Veterans Home Care Vice-President

-3. Logistics, shipping, & utilities
+3. Logistics, shipping & utilities

+Shipping companies use them to provide real-time updates on deliveries, while utility providers rely on IVR to manage service disruptions.
 Say it’s 2 AM, and the power goes out.
 With IVR, customers can report the issue and get status updates without waking up a call center employee.

 4. Customer service and account management

 IVR systems have become integral to customer service operations across various industries, from telecom providers to retail stores.
-They serve as the first point of contact for many customers, efficiently handling a wide range of basic inquiries and account management tasks.

 You can even integrate your IVR with other business systems (workforce management tools, payment processing, customer relationship management systems) to create a more efficient, personalized experience for your customers while optimizing your operations.